ErrorOnUsername/dead-pixel/README.md

 This is just a game engine I'm making to learn about how the various components of modern games actually work.

+> A quick note that building is only confirmed to work on macOS, as that's
+> the only computer I have.
+Hopefully Windows is coming soon!

 ## Latest Screenshot
 <p align="center">